atom/atom/docs/upgrading/upgrading-your-package.md

 ## TL;DR

-We've set deprecation messages and errors in strategic places to help make sure you dont miss anything.
+We've set deprecation messages and errors in strategic places to help make sure you don't miss anything.
 You should be able to get 95% of the way to an updated package just by fixing errors and deprecations.
 There are a couple of things you need to do to enable all these errors and deprecations.

 ### Use atom-space-pen-views